tjaffri/ml-dev-pc-setup/README.md

 Now that the extensions are installed, you can launch Visual Studio Code to read the docs, set defaults, and pin it to the taskbar.

 To use python in Visual Studio Code, read the docs here: https://code.visualstudio.com/docs/python/python-tutorial.
-You can skip the part where you need to install python, code linters or formatters since those were installed already by ``setup.ps1``.
+You can skip the part where you need to install python, code linters or formatters since those were installed already.

 Here are some recommended user (global) settings for vscode.
 You can go to ``File > Preferences > Settings`` or just do ``Ctrl-,`` to bring up user settings.
 Paste in the following (make sure you are in user settings, not workspace settings which are project specific overrides):